Introduction: VideoDuke, Download Videos for Mac

 Hands-On Performance Testing

-Vimeo 1080p Video (10 min) ~180MB Approx. 28 sec ~6.4 MB/s 15%
+Vimeo 1080p Video (10 min)~180MBApprox.
+28 sec~6.4 MB/s15%

 *Data is for reference only.
 Actual performance may vary based on network conditions, video source servers, and device configuration.

-Testing Summary: VideoDuke is easy on system resources on my M2 machine, and the download speeds were pretty good.
+Testing Summary: VideoDuke is easy on system resources on my M2 machine, and the download speeds were quite good.
 For the sites it's built for, things felt smooth.
 I will say, it did fail on me a couple of times, especially when I threw a really long and messy playlist at it.

 How to Use Videoduke